Getting Your API Credentials

 The SDK usesElementaryCloudClient to send data to Elementary Cloud:

-project_idis your Python project identifier (chosen by you, used to deduplicate and identify reported assets)api_keyis your API token (generated from the steps above)urlis the full SDK ingest endpoint URL:{base_url}/sdk-ingest/{env_id}/batch- Example:
+project_idis your Python project identifier (chosen by you, used to deduplicate and identify reported assets)api_keyis your API token (generated from the steps above)urlis the full SDK ingest endpoint URL (the Elementary team will provide you with this URL):{base_url}/sdk-ingest/{env_id}/batch- Example:

 https://app.elementary-data.com/sdk-ingest/a6b2425d-36e2-4e13-8458-9825688ca1f2/batch